 Important Things To Remember When Obtaining A New Mortgage

 Here are important things that you should remember when obtaining a new mortgage in February 2019.
-For the most part this applies to both refinance applications and purchase applications:
+For the most part, this applies to both refinance applications and purchase applications:

 - Only work with reputable mortgage companies; avoid companies that have a low Better Business Bureau rating.
 We have an A+ rating with the Better Business Bureau.

 - Mortgage rates change daily; sometimes multiple times a day.
 When you apply for a mortgage ask when the interest rate will be locked.
 Some companies automatically lock at application and there are even some that don’t lock until a few days before closing.
-At JB Mortgage Capital, Inc. we let the client chose when to lock.
+At JB Mortgage Capital, Inc. we let the client choose when to lock.